liangchow/liangchow.github.io/_pages/about.md

 \
 A geotechnical engineer by qualification and a climate technologist by trade.
 Based in Oakland, I love to climb, sail, and build all sorts of fun stuff.
-I am currently focused on creating websites and apps, from 0 &rarr; Hero.
+I am currently focused on creating websites and apps, from 0 &rarr; 1.
 Follow me on [GitHub](https://github.com/liangchow) to see my projects.